How to Do a Website Audit Mindfully

 Comprehensive website audit checklist

 We’ve compiled a technical audit checklist to help you analyze the site and not miss anything.
 It contains all the basic checks that you need to carry out.
 You can follow it step by step or adapt it to your needs and mark every box once you complete the inspection.

-Once you’ve made a list of checks that your website requires and ran them, you’ll be able to see what corrections you need to make.
+Once you compile your own website auditing checklist and ran the checks your website requires, you’ll be able to see what corrections you need to make.
 Now it’s time to prioritize them, which is what our next section is about.